ricventu/fullstack-capstone-module1/note.md

 * `$ heroku create [appname] --remote staging`
 * `$ heroku git:remote -a <appname>-staging`
 * create git staging branch
+* `heroku run rake --trace db:migrate --remote staging`
 * `$ git push staging staging:master`

-## 7. (30 min) Implement an end-to-end thread from the API to the relational database for a resource called Cities
+## 7. Implement an end-to-end thread from the API to the relational database for a resource called Cities

 * The resource will have an id:integer (default) and name:string property
 * The resource name must be accessable via the /api/cities URI